magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/bluefoot-data-migration.md

 The following content types are deprecated in PageBuilder:

 * BlueFoot Slider - The BlueFoot Slider content type is deprecated.
-Slider and Advanced Slider conten types are now displayed and functional as Slider.
+Slider and Advanced Slider content types are now displayed and functional as Slider.
 * BlueFoot Search - The content for the Search content block will be converted to HTML during migration.
 * BlueFoot Code - The content for the Code content block will be wrapped with the following tags:
     ```